scalableminds/webknossos/docs/tutorial_volume_annotation.md

 ![type:video](https://static.webknossos.org/assets/docs/tutorial-volume-annotation/04_new_tip_long_cell.mp4){: autoplay loop muted}

-Now, annotate a new segment.
-Click the “interpolation” tool and congratulations!
-WEBKNOSSOS just segmented each slice in between the two and saved you time.
+Now, annotate a segment on a new slice.
+Skip a few sections forward and annotate again.
+To interpolate the two sections, click the “interpolation” tool.
+All the slices in between the two original ones have now been automatically annotated by WEBKNOSSOS.

 ![type:video](https://static.webknossos.org/assets/docs/tutorial-volume-annotation/05_interpolating.mp4){: autoplay loop muted}